 Using this cmdlet in Exchange Management Shell, you can quickly repair corrupt Exchange mailboxes.
 Following corruption errors and issues can be fixed using this command:

-- Search folder corruption errors (using Search Folder parameter)
+- Search folder corruption errors (using the Search Folder parameter)

 - Incorrect views on the folder (using FolderView parameter)